 Java Concurrent Collections

-In multi-threaded environments, traditional collections like ArrayList, HashMap, and HashSet are not thread-safe.
+In multi-threaded environments, traditional collections like ArrayList, HashMap, and HashSet are .

 • can lead to issues such as ConcurrentModificationException (one thread modifies a collection while another thread is iterating over it)